-63. The clearest way of obtaining consent is to invite the customer to tick an opt-in box confirming that they wish to receive marketing messages.
+71. The clearest way of obtaining consent is to invite the customer to tick an opt-in box confirming that they wish to receive marketing messages via specific channels (eg post, email, live phone call etc).
 This represents best practice and we would advise all organisations to adopt this approach, although it is not necessarily the only way of obtaining consent.
 Recital 17 of the e-privacy directive says: